-No, hire agreements do not permit organisations to park their car on the Park Lands, all users will be required to use the available on street parking.
+No, hire agreements do not permit organisations to park their car on the Park Lands: all users will be required to use the available on-street parking.
 Vehicle access permits (enabling loading and unloading of equipment) may be issued upon request.